-The Haddonfield Crafts and Fine Art Festival returns for its 22nd year, July 12th and 13th.
+The 22nd annual Haddonfield Crafts and Fine Art Festival is underway.